Penrhyn atoll: World War II

 In early 1942, Japanese advances had placed the South Pacific air ferry route's initial path at some risk so that an alternate route was directed.
 In March, Leif J. Sverdrup was determined for a tour of suitable islands for local labour that could help build an airfield.
 U.S. Navy Seabees began work on a runway in July 1942, with aviation gasoline storage tanks added to the completed field.
 Two additional runways were added later.
 During the war, U.S. Navy PBY Catalina and USAAF B-24 Liberator bombers were stationed on the island, along with about a thousand support personnel.
 A communications link through the island was established by the U.S. Army Signal Corps.
 American forces were withdrawn in September 1946.

 The U.S. Army vessel Southern Seas struck an uncharted reef on 22 July 1942 and was severely damaged with flooded engine rooms and abandoned in Taruia Pass while on an island charting assignment in support of the construction.
 The ship was later salvaged by the Navy and commissioned for naval use.

 Cyclone Pat

 In February 2010, much of Omoka was damaged by Cyclone Pat, but there were no serious casualties.
 The village school was demolished, and the community was left without teaching facilities.
 Tongareva's Women's Craft Guild loaned their meeting house; however, this meant that five classes ranging from 3 to 16 years old had to be taught in a single room.
 New Zealand Aid paid completely for a new school to be constructed, called Meitaki Poria.

+2026 port upgrade agreement

+In early September 2026, the New Zealand and United States governments signed an agreement to jointly fund a project to upgrade the port at Omoka village.
+This agreement was built on an earlier critical minerals framework signed between the Cook Islands and the United States in February 2026.
+The United States had built Pernhyn's port and airfield during the Second World War to support the movement of American military personnel, supplies and aircraft.